daviddurham/secret-sauce/README.md

 ## Overview
 A Game Jam Game for GitHub Game Off

+Secret Sauce is a blend of puzzle and stealth game.
+Secretly collect ingredients to make a better sauce, based on the reviews from the day before.
+Try a new combination each day until you perfect the recipe, and find the Secret Sauce.

 ## Setting Up
 The app is made using OpenFL with programming done in Haxe.